 A company or a person who occupies all or part of a non-domestic property is liable to pay Business Rates on this property.

 All Non Domestic Rated properties have a rateable value which is set by the Valuation Office Agency (VOA), part of H.M.
 Revenue and Customs.
 The Rateable Value of your property is shown on the front of your bill.
 The council uses the rateable value provided by the Valuation Office Agency (VOA) to work out how much you pay.
 It is calculated by multiplying the rateable value of the property by the national non-domestic multiplier.
 You can check your rateable value and compare it with others on the VOA website www.voa.gov.uk.

 If you think your rates are wrong, contact the VOA on telephone number 03000 501501.

-Revaluation usually takes place every 5 years at a general revaluation to ensure bills paid by any one ratepayer reflect changes overtime in the value of their property relative to others.
+All rateable values are generally reassessed every 5 years at a general revaluation to ensure bills paid by any one ratepayer reflect changes overtime in the value of their property relative to others.
 The most recent revaluation in England and Wales was 1st April 2010.
 The overnment has confirmed that the next revaluation will be in 2017 in England.

 At revaluation, the multipliers are revised so that the overall national business rates bill only changes in line with inflation.